 Two-time First Team CRCA All-Central Region

-Two-time First Team All-Big Ten
+Three-time First Team All-Big Ten

 2014 Ohio State Female Athlete of the Year

-2014 Big Ten Athlete of the Year
+Two-time Big Ten Athlete of the Year

 2013 Big Ten Freshman of the Year